rtm-celum/blog/_posts/2025-04-15-options-and-defaults.md

 ### Summary

-This pattern is a great way to increase the flexibility and readability of your functions.
-By using an options object, you can easily add new parameters in the future without breaking existing code or making its usage awkward.

-### Usage in our Product

-This pattern is used throughout our whole code base, but especially
+Using an options object like this is a simple but powerful design pattern.
+It makes your functions more readable and flexible, and it allows you to add new configuration options in the future without breaking existing functionality.
+This pattern is used across our codebase, especially in scenarios where functions have multiple optional parameters.
+It’s scalable, and the calling code remains clean and intuitive.